Eximchain/SoftwareUpgrade/README.md

 CreateGraph command line parameters
 ==
 *   -concurrent - number of iterations to run concurrently (minimum and default of 1)
+*   -extension - The file extension of the input files
 * 	-in - Name of input file containing remote addresses.
 *   -iterations - number of iterations to run (default of 100)
 *	-list - Name of file containing list of input files containing remote addresses. (use either -in or -list but not both)
 *   -output - Filename to write output to
 *   -radius - Whether to calculate the radius or not (true|false)

-*   -ext - The file extension of the input files
+CreateGraph example
+==
 Here's an example on how to call it:
 ```
 ./CreateGraph -concurrent=100 -extension=.json.raw -list=~/nodelist.txt -out=~/EximchainNodes.dot